onspring-technologies/onspring-api-sdk/README.md

     .SendAsync();
 ```

-When using this interface you should find that each successful chained method walks you down the proper path to make a successful request as the ability to send the request is not exposed until you've provided all required information for making a request.
+When using this interface you should find that each successful chained method walks you down the proper path to make a successful request as the ability to send the request is not exposed until you've provided all required information for making the request.

 ### Verify connectivity